sephyld/ror-gol/README.md

 ruby script/play.rb
 ```

-This is a looping console application that computes the next generation and prints in loop until stopped.
+This is a looping console application that computes the next generation and prints the grid in loop until stopped.

 ## Some additional considerations

-### "Slimmer" state
+### A "slimmer" state

 The way I've decided to represent the game of life's state is by having a grid field.
 The grid contains alive cells and dead cells, however, I think something else could be done.